Baptiste Aloé: Loans to Valenciennes

 In late August 2015, Aloé was loaned out to Ligue 2 club Valenciennes.

 At the end of October 2016, Aloé had to undergo meniscus surgery and was ruled out from football for at least a month.

 Valenciennes

 After two years of being on loan, Aloé signed on with a three-year contract.

 Dinamo București

-On 3 February 2022, he signed a contract with Romanian side Dinamo București.
+On 3 February 2022, he signed a contract with Romania side Dinamo București.

 Nancy

 On 15 July 2022, Aloé joined Nancy on a two-year deal.

 International career

 Aloé played twice for France at under-18 level in 2012.

 Aloé played once for France at under-21 level in 2015.